 Generally speaking, I would not recommend VPNs that operate under UK jurisdiction due to privacy concerns.
 However, this really depends on your threat model and reasons for using a VPN.

 For this HMA review, I ran some basic VPN tests to identify any major leaks or problems.
-I was testing the latest version of the Windows client at the time of this review.
-Before testing, I ensured all leak protection settings were enabled, as you can see below.
+Before testing, I ensured all leak protection settings were enabled:

 Next, I ran the VPN through some tests with the website ipleak.net.
 These tests included switching servers and simulating network interruptions to test if the kill switch was effectively blocking traffic.